-Note: Worker nodes are not required for a fully-functional Cloudera Data Science Workbench deployment.
-For proof-of-concept deployments, you can deploy a 1-node cluster with just a Master node.
-The Master node can run user workloads just as a worker node can.
+Note: Worker hosts are not required for a fully-functional Cloudera Data Science Workbench deployment.
+For proof-of-concept deployments, you can deploy a 1-host cluster with just a Master host.
+The Master host can run user workloads just as a worker host can.

-Even on multi-node deployments, the Master node doubles up to perform both functions: those of the Master outlined here, and those of a worker.
+Even on multi-host deployments, the Master host doubles up to perform both functions: those of the Master outlined here, and those of a worker.